-It’s easy to dive into what make a specific kind of toy good, mediocre, or just plain horrible.
+It might sound easy to label what makes a good sex toy – or something that’s mediocre or just plain horrible.
 But what if you’re standing in the middle of an adult store or spot an intriguing device that’s just gone on a flash sale?

 How do you know if you’re going to get something decent?

-Well, there are a few simple points you can skim through to help you decided if you want to hit that buy button.
+Well, there are a few simple points you can skim through to help you decide if you want to hit that buy button.

 Yes, yes, I know.
 We’re going to beat a dead horse with this one – but it’s probably one of the easiest and best ways to evaluate sex toys.

 When you boil things down, there are really only a few truly safe options and a couple more so-so ones.
 In order of quality and safety, here’s what to aim for…

 - Silicone – as long as it’s a decent grade and not a blend, it’s one of the safest options.

 - Stainless Steel – it should preferably be medical grade (nickel or plated can cause allergies or wear-away at the coating which leaves a less-safe material exposed).